Dodgers vs. Marlins: Odds, spread, over/under - August 19

 |Bet on this game with PointsBet!

-Looking to bet on the Dodgers versus Marlins game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, run line, and total.
-A moneyline bet, such as the Dodgers (-145) in this matchup, means that you think the Dodgers will win, simple as that!
-And if they do, and you bet $10, you'd get $16.90 back.
+If you're wanting to bet on the Dodgers and Marlins matchup but want some assistance with how to get started, here's a quick breakdown.
+Wagering on the moneyline, run line, and total are some of the most common ways to make bets.
+A moneyline bet means that you think one of the teams -- say, the Dodgers (-190) -- will win the game.
+Pretty simple, right?
+If you bet $10 with those odds, and they wind up winning the game, you'd get $15.26 back in your pocket.

-Plus, there are lots of other ways to bet, such as player props (will Mookie Betts hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many ways you can play, check out the BetMGM website and app.
+There are tons of other ways to bet, including on player props (will Freddie Freeman get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
+Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.